hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 - `results`: for output from the different tools you implement in your workflow.
 Create sub-folders specific to each tool/step of the workflow within this folder.
 - `scripts`: for scripts that you write and use to run analyses/workflow.

-Create a directory for the project by changing into `rnaseq/` and then using `mkdir` to create the subdirectories.
+Create subdirectories for the project by changing into `rnaseq/` and then using `mkdir`.

 ```bash
 $ cd ~/unix_workshop/rnaseq